 - Metabolic disorders

-The new study focused on the reasons behind the conditions that cause infant brain damage and what can be done to prevent them in the future.
+This new study focuses on the reasons behind the conditions that cause infant brain damage.
+It further focuses on what can be done to prevent them in the future.
 According to Mary E. D’Alton, MD, of the Columbia University Medical Center in New York , by performing a root-cause analysis, experts may be able to understand how to prevent brain damage and other injuries, such as infant stroke, before they happen.

-In fact, a new medical milestone is mentioned in the study that may be extremely beneficial in preventing birth injuries.
+In fact, a new medical milestone in the study, neonatal hypothermia, may be extremely beneficial in preventing birth injuries.
 Neonatal hypothermia, a relatively new form of treatment, has seen success so far.
-The treatment consists of cooling a newborn’s body temperature for up to 48 hours after birth, which in turn helps prevent and/or reduce the problems associated with long-term brain damage and cognitive disorders.
+The treatment consists of cooling a newborn’s body temperature for up to 48 hours after birth.
+This cooling helps prevent and/or reduce the problems associated with long-term brain damage and cognitive disorders.

-Birth injury advocates feel that study is a positive step forward and has less strict guidelines when compared with the 2003 study, and it touches more upon brain damage that results from physician and/or medical staff negligence.
+Birth injury advocates believe this study is a positive step forward.
+It has less strict guidelines when compared with the 2003 study.
+Furthermore, it touches more upon brain damage that results from physician and/or medical staff negligence.
 The 2003 study focused solely on low oxygen levels, leaving out other scenarios that could cause brain damage.
 If an infant suffers injuries due to mistakes during the birthing process, the results are often catastrophic, leaving infants with lifelong health problems.

-Although the researchers on the study didn’t comment on the legal aspect of birth injuries, they did say that the results are more positive than ever when it comes to helping understand birth injuries and brain damage.
+Researchers on the study didn’t comment on the legal aspect of birth injuries.
+They did, however, say that the results are more positive than ever in helping understand birth injuries and brain damage.